 Securing our Future Privacy

-“It’s a very difficult and time-consuming task, but all of these codes could potentially be cracked using sufficient computer power,” Sergienko maintained.
+“It’s a very difficult and time-consuming task, but all of these codes could potentially be cracked using sufficient computer power,” said Sergienko.
 “Many previously secure messages have been accessed recently thanks to the development of more efficient and powerful computers.”

-“Quantum cryptography has the potential to code messages in a way that is unbreakable and secure forever,” said Sergienko, who has studied quantum optics for more than 20 years and played an active role in searching for telecommunication security solutions.
+“Quantum cryptography has the potential to code messages in a way that is unbreakable and secure forever,” said Sergienko.

-Sergienko will work closely with researchers such as (CGS), an associate professor of natural sciences and mathematics, and University of Maryland’s James Franson, a professor of physics.
-Jaeger is the author of several related books including and .
+Sergienko will work closely with researchers such as Gregg Jaeger (CGS), an associate professor of natural sciences and mathematics, and University of Maryland’s James Franson, a professor of physics.
+Jaeger is the author of several related books including Quantum Information and Philosophy of Quantum Information and Entanglement.
 He also teaches quantum information and quantum theory at BU.

-One of the drawbacks of quantum cryptography, sometimes known as quantum key distribution, is that it runs at a significantly slower speed than that of a regular telecommunication signal and cannot travel as far.
+At this time, one of the drawbacks of quantum cryptography, which is sometimes known as quantum key distribution, is that it runs at a significantly slower speed than that of a regular telecommunication signal and cannot travel as far.

 “The main task of the DARPA Quiness program is to develop new engineering solutions that would bridge this gap and allow quantum cryptography to run at faster speeds over longer distances,” said Sergienko.

 Improving secure data exchanges has been a main focus of government and private agencies over the last decade, including the United States Department of Defense.